Judith Alyek

-Judith Alyek (born 8 October 1971) is a Ugandan politician and the district Woman Representative for Kole District in Uganda's 10th Parliament.
-She is a member of the National Resistance Movement on whose ticket she ran on in the 2016 general elections.
-She also serves as the Chairperson on the Committee on HIV/AIDS and related diseases.
+Judith Alyek is a Ugandan politician and the district Woman Representative for Kole District in Uganda's 10th Parliament.
+She is a member of the National Resistance Movement on whose ticket she ran on in the 2016 and 2021 general elections.
+She served as the Chairperson on the Committee on HIV/AIDS and related matters in 10th Parliament and Chairperson of Equal Opportunities Committee in 11th Parliament.

+Judith Alyek was elected Chairperson of Lango Parliamentary Group a position she held in the 11th Parliament.

 In the eleventh parliament she serves on the Committee on Equal Opportunities.

-Background and education
+Early life and education

-Judith Alyek attended primary at Atan Primary School in Kole District.
+Judith Alyek was born on born 8 October 1971.
+She attended primary at Atan Primary School in Kole District.
 Between 1987 and 1990, she attended St. Catherine SS in Lira for her O Levels and attained her UACE from Dr. Obote College, Boroboro in 1993.

 Career

 Here is a detailed career history of Alyek: